CreatibOfficiel/apaise/docs/WIDGETS.md

 ### Setting Up App Groups (iOS)

+1. Run `yarn setup` → enable Widgets → enter your App Group when prompted (saved as `APP_GROUP_IDENTIFIER` in `.env`)
-1. In Xcode, select your app target
+2. In Xcode, select your app target
-2. Go to "Signing & Capabilities"
+3. Go to "Signing & Capabilities"
-3. Add "App Groups" capability
+4. Add "App Groups" capability
-4. Create a new group: `group.com.yourcompany.yourapp`
-5. Update `ExampleWidget.swift` with your App Group identifier
+5. Ensure the group matches `APP_GROUP_IDENTIFIER` (default: `group.<bundleId>`)
+6. The widget code derives the App Group automatically from the bundle ID if no override is set

 ### Data Fetching in Widgets